 Twitter misses Q1 revenue estimates, posts better than expected user growth

-Twitter (TWTR) reported its Q1 earnings Thursday morning, missing revenue expectations, but posting better user growth in its first report since the company announced plans to sell to Tesla (TSLA) CEO Elon Musk for $44 billion.
+Twitter (TWTR) reported earnings Thursday that missed revenue expectations, but posted better than expected user growth, in its first report since announcing plans to sell to Tesla (TSLA) CEO Elon Musk for $44 billion.

 The company also called off its prior guidance due to the sale.

-"Given the pending acquisition of Twitter by Elon Musk, we will not be providing any forward looking guidance and are withdrawing all previously provided goals and outlook."
+"Given the pending acquisition of Twitter by Elon Musk, we will not be providing any forward looking guidance and are withdrawing all previously provided goals and outlook," the company said.

 Here are the most important numbers from the report compared to what Wall Street was expecting, as compiled by Bloomberg.